openhive-network/wax-doc/src/interfaces/encryption/encrypt-buffer.md

 !!!

 !!!danger Using private keys
-Public key, you are providing to the `encrypt`/`decrypt` method should be previously imported as private keys to the Beekeeper wallet instance, you are providing as an argument.
-If requested public key is not found in the wallet, exception is thrown.
+The public key you are providing to the signer's `encryptData`/`decryptData` methods should correspond to private keys that are available in your signer instance.
+If the requested private key for the given public key is not found in the signer, an exception will be thrown.
 !!!